Make sure you are registered to vote and have the opportunity to cast your vote. Get the resources you need below!

 Early Voting in NYC

-Early Voting in New York City will take place from June 12 - June 20.
-Columbia University is proud to serve as an Early Voting location in Morningside at 2872 Broadway (former CitiBank location), Manhattanville at 605 West 125 Street (The Forum) and CUIMC at 1150 St Nicholas Avenue (Russ Berrie Center).
+Columbia University in the past has proudly served as an Early Voting location in Morningside at 2872 Broadway (former CitiBank location), Manhattanville at 605 West 125 Street (The Forum), CUIMC at 1150 St Nicholas Avenue (Russ Berrie Center) and other locations.
 Find Your NYC Polling Location